masaun/xuni-governance/README.md

 ## 【Introduction of the xUNI Governance🦄】
 - This is a smart contract to incentivize UNI holders to participate Uniswap's governance activities (e.g. voting) by which:
   - allow UNI token holders to stake their UNI tokens and receive xUNI tokens in return.
   - and then they can stake it in the xUNI token pool.
+(By doing this process, staker earn some interest)

 <br>